 The Health, Physical Education, and Recreation (HPER) Majors Club encourages all students considering a career in health, physical education, recreation, dance, or related fields to attend our upcoming meetings.
 Our main objective is to expose our members to various elements of their profession and to increase their awareness of what is happening in the profession.
 The Majors Club sponsors guest speakers and workshops on subjects ranging from starting a portfolio to preparing for future interviews.
 In addition, we share information regarding employment opportunities, professional memberships, and upcoming workshops and performances.
 The Majors Club participates in various health-related campus activities, such as the Purple Ribbon Campaign, which heightens students' awareness of domestic abuse.
 For more information, contact club advisors Profs.
 Kristine Abrams and Jessica Marra in the Physical Education Complex.

 The Honors Club, an extension of the Honors Program at Nassau, supplements the Honors experience at the College.
-Through a variety of extra-curricular activities, such as field trips to museums and other places of aesthetic value, community service projects, sponsorship of guest speakers, participation in regional conferences, and fund-raising, the club strives to enrich student life socially and emotionally.
+Through a variety of extra-curricular activities, such as field trips to museums and other places, community service projects, sponsorship of guest speakers, participation in regional conferences, and fund-raising, the club strives to enrich student life socially and academically.
 Outreach programs help develop organizational skills and encourage personal growth.
 Students do not have to be participants in the Honors program to join the Honors Club.
-For further information, contact Prof. Carol Farber, coordinator of the Honors Program, at 516.572.7194, or Prof. Phylis Sherman, the club's advisor, at 516.572.7543.
+For further information, contact Prof. Thomas Bruckner, director of the Honors Program, at 516.572.7278, ext.
+26301.